Miriam Dell: Honours and awards

 In the 1975 New Year Honours, Dell was appointed a Commander of the Order of the British Empire, for public services.
 In 1977, she was awarded the Queen Elizabeth II Silver Jubilee Medal.
 In the 1980 New Year Honours, Dell was promoted to the rank of Dame Commander of the Order of the British Empire, for services to women.
 In 1990, she was awarded the New Zealand 1990 Commemoration Medal.
 On 6 February 1993, Dell was the 22nd appointee to the Order of New Zealand, New Zealand's highest civil honour.
 Also in 1993, Dell was awarded the New Zealand Suffrage Centennial Medal.

 Patronage

-Dell was the patron of the New Zealand Association for Women in Science (AWIS).
+Dell was the patron of the New Zealand Association for Women in the Sciences (AWIS).
 In 2013, the New Zealand AWIS launched an award for excellence in science mentoring and titled the award in honour of Dell.
 The biennial Miriam Dell Award is awarded to someone who demonstrates outstanding mentoring efforts to retain females in science, mathematics and technology.
+Notable winners include Roslyn Kemp (2015), Vivien Kirk (2017), Abby Smith (2019), Di Tracey (2021) and Cate Macinnis-Ng (2023).